 All Senior Notes of Fresenius Finance B.V. are guaranteed by Fresenius SE, Fresenius Kabi AG and Fresenius ProServe GmbH.
-Fresenius SE has agreed to a number of covenants to
+Fresenius SE has agreed to a number of covenants to Consolidated Statement of Income Consolidated Balance Sheet Consolidated Cash Flow Statement Consolidated Statement of Shareholders' Equity Segment Reporting ► Notes

 In July 2007, FMC Finance III S.A., a wholly-owned subsidiary of FMC-AG & Co.
-KGaA, issued US\$ 500 million aggregate principal amount of 6/8% Senior Notes due 2017 at a discount resulting in an effective interest rate of 71/8%.
+KGaA, issued US\$ 500 million aggregate principal amount of 67/8 % Senior Notes due 2017 at a discount resulting in an effective interest rate of 71/8%.
 The Senior Notes are guaranteed on a senior basis jointly and severally by FMC-AG & Co.
 KGaA and by its subsidiaries FMCH and Fresenius Medical Care Deutschland GmbH (FMC D-GmbH).
-Fresenius Medical Care may redeem the Senior Notes at any time at 100% of principal amount plus accrued interest and a premium calculated pursuant to the terms of the indenture.
-The holders have a right to request that Fresenius Medical Care repurchases the Senior Notes at 101% of principal amount plus accrued interest upon the occurrence of a change of control followed by a decline in the rating of the Senior Notes.
+Fresenius Medical Care may redeem the Senior Notes at any time at 100 % of principal amount plus accrued interest and a premium calculated pursuant to the terms of the indenture.
+The holders have a right to request that Fresenius Medical Care repurchases the Senior Notes at 101 % of principal amount plus accrued interest upon the occurrence of a change of control followed by a decline in the rating of the Senior Notes.

-23. MANDATORY EXCHANGEABLE BONDS
+24. MANDATORY EXCHANGEABLE BONDS

-To finance the acquisition of APP, Mandatory Exchangeable Bonds (MEB) in an aggregate nominal amount of $\in$ 554.4 million were launched.
+To finance the acquisition of APP, Mandatory Exchangeable Bonds (MEB) in an aggregate nominal amount of \in 554.4 million were launched.
 Fresenius Finance B.V. subscribed for these MEB issued by Fresenius Finance (Jersey) Ltd. at 100 % of their principal amount.
 Afterwards, the MEB were on-lent to Fresenius SE who placed the MEB in the market.
-The bonds carry a coupon of 5/8% per annum and will mature on August 14, 2011.
+The bonds carry a coupon of 55/8% per annum and will mature on August 14, 2011.
 Upon maturity, the bonds will be mandatorily exchangeable into ordinary shares of FMC-AG & Co.
-KGaA with a maximum of 16.80 million and a minimum of 14.24 million shares being deliverable, subject to antidilution adjustments with respect to FMC-AG & Co.
+KGaA with a maximum of 16.80 million and a minimum of 14.24 million shares being deliverable, subject to anti-dilution adjustments with respect to FMC-AG & Co.
 KGaA (e.g. in case of corporate actions).
 The MEB are not redeemable in cash.

-The initial minimum exchange price was set to € 33.00 and the initial maximum exchange price was set to € 38.94 (i.e. 118% of the initial minimum exchange price).
+The initial minimum exchange price was set to € 33.00 and the initial maximum exchange price was set to € 38.94 (i. e.
+118% of the initial minimum exchange price).
 Pursuant to the terms and conditions of the MEB, both the holder and the issuer may procure for the exchange of the bonds before maturity.
-In principal, the issuer, Fresenius Finance (Jersey) Ltd., may procure the exchange of all of the outstanding MEB for shares of FMC-AG&Co.KGaA at the maximum exchange ratio calculated on the relevant exchange date plus payment of any accrued and unpaid interest and a makewhole amount.
+In principal, the issuer, Fresenius Finance (Jersey) Ltd., may procure the exchange of all of the outstanding MEB for shares of FMC-AG&Co.
+KGaA at the maximum exchange ratio calculated on the relevant exchange date plus payment of any accrued and unpaid interest and a make-whole amount.
 Furthermore, the MEB shall be mandatorily exchangeable at the maximum exchange ratio plus such payments if the corporate credit ratings of Fresenius SE fall below certain benchmarks and such benchmarks are subsequently not reinstated.
-Moreover, in the event of a change of control of Fresenius SE or FMC-AG&Co.KGaA, each holder of the MEB may elect to exchange its MEB at the maximum exchange ratio plus such payments.
+Moreover, in the event of a change of control of Fresenius SE or FMC-AG&Co.
+KGaA, each holder of the MEB may elect to exchange its MEB at the maximum exchange ratio plus such payments.
 Each holder of the MEB may also exchange his MEB at the minimum exchange ratio calculated on the relevant exchange date without payment of accrued interest or any make-whole amount.